 - 1. Critical Thinking: includes creative thinking, innovation, inquiry and analysis, evaluation, and synthesis of information.
-(SLOs: 1) - 2.
-Communication Skills: Students will demonstrate their ability to communicate effectively by using visual communication.
-(SLOs: 4) - 3.
+(SLOs: 1 & 2) - 2.
+Communication Skills: Students will demonstrate their ability to communicate effectively by using written communication.
+(SLOs: 3 & 4) - 3.
 Empirical and Quantitative Skills: includes the manipulation and analysis of numerical data or observable facts resulting in informed conclusions.
-(SLOs: 2)
+(SLOs: 2) - 4.
+Teamwork: includes the ability to work effectively with others to support a shared goal.
+(SLOs: 4)